Migabaj/DL-in-DH/README.md

 1. Use `data-collection.ipynb` to gather and preprocess training data.
 2. Train the model using `train_model.ipynb`.
 3. Generate text using the fine-tuned model with `prompting.ipynb`.

+## Scene Generation (Prototype)

+After training the model, you can use the `scene_generation.ipynb` notebook to generate a scene based on a given prompt using the gradio interface.
+Run the notebook and click on the link that appears in the output.
+This will open the interface in a new tab.

 ## Note